nmafumo/Understanding-the-Water-Crisis-in-Maji-Ndogo/README.md

 # Understanding-the-Water-Crisis-in-Maji-Ndogo

-This project tackles a pressing global issue: water scarcity.
-It leverages a dataset of 60,000 records, meticulously compiled by a team of experts.
-This data serves as a key piece of evidence to understand the complexities of a real-world water crisis.
-By analysing this data, the project aims to identify effective solutions to alleviate the suffering caused by water scarcity.
+This project aims to address the pressing issue of water scarcity in Maji Ndogo.Maji Ndogo, a fictional country that mirrors real-world challenges.To achieve this goal, we have analyzed a comprehensive dataset of 60,000 records.
+By employing a rigorous data-driven approach, we seek to gain valuable insights into the root causes of the crisis and identify potential solutions.

 We used two distinct approaches to address this problem: SQL for data analysis and Power BI for visualisation